utkarshcmu/grafana.org/content/blog/2017-09-01-timeshift-ep11.md

 		<div class="col col--sm-8 blog-plugin-grid__item">
 			<h4>GrafanaCon EU CFP is Open</h4>
 			<p>
 				Have a big idea to share?
 Have a shorter talk or a demo you'd like to show off? <br />We're looking for 40min detailed talks, 20 minute general talks and 10 minute lightning talks.
-We have a perfect slot for any type of talk.
+We have a perfect slot for any type of content.
 				<br />
 				<br />
 			</p>